OpenBB-finance/OpenBB/website/content/terminal/usage/intros/forecast.md

 ### Time Series Forecasting

 This group of features applies models to a target dataset and its columns.
 There are a wide selection to choose from.
 Please note that this guide is meant explain how to use the functions and does not attempt to explain the models themselves.
-This menu is an implementation of the [Unit8 Darts Time Series for Python](https://unit8.com/resources/darts-time-series-made-easy-in-python/)
+This menu is an implementation of the [Unit8 Darts Time Series for Python](https://unit8.com/resources/darts-time-series-made-easy-in-python/) library.

 |Function |Description |Accepts Past Covariates? |
 |:--------|:------------|:-----------------------|